Greenstar 2000 System

 When you buy a new boiler, you'll want to be sure that it will give you years of reliable service.
 And, you'll want to know that it's highly recommended by heating engineers - experts who work with heating systems every single day.

 Only boilers that have a good reliability record, are loved by their owners and are highly regarded by Which?
 Trusted Trader heating engineers can earn our Best Buy recommendation.

 Read on to find out how we review boilers.

 Every year, we survey thousands of members of the public about their experiences with popular boiler brands.

-Our most recent survey of boiler brands was carried out in May and June 2020.
-We surveyed 7,500 members of the general public, all of whom had installed a new gas or oil boiler within the previous six years.
+Our most recent survey of boiler brands was carried out in May and June 2021.
+We surveyed more than 8,000 members of the general public, all of whom had installed a new gas or oil boiler within the previous six years.

-The Which? reliability score is based on the proportion of boilers that have had repairs, adjusted by age to ensure that all brands are compared on an equal basis.
+The Which? reliability score is based on the proportion of boilers that have had repairs.
+Scores are adjusted by age, so if, from our survey, a brand's sample is made up of older boilers it isn't unfairly penalised.
+Doing this ensures all brands are compared on an equal basis.

 We also asked boiler owners to assess how satisfied they were, and how likely they would be to recommend their brand of gas or oil boiler (regardless of their experience of getting the boiler installed).
 These two questions form the basis of the Which? customer score, which is included in our .

 Which?
 Trusted Trader heating engineers have all been through a rigorous vetting procedure to prove their expertise and the quality of their work before they qualify for Trusted Trader status.

 We ask these heating engineers whether they would recommend each brand of boiler, what the build quality is like, how easy it is to fix a common fault (replacing a domestic hot water heat exchanger) and how easy it is to get hold of parts and spares.